 If you are a student with a functional impairment you will probably have noticed that your studies take a lot of energy and effort.

 A functional impairment is a collective term for medical conditions, mental health difficulties or specific learning difficulties that affect your ability to study.
-These can include: a visual or hearing impairment, specific learning difficulties (e.g. dyslexia), Autism Spectrum Disorders (e.g. Asperger’s syndrome), concentration disorders (e.g. ADD/ADHD), medical conditions (e.g. epilepsy, Crohn’s disease etc.), mental health difficulties (e.g. depression) or any other diagnosed conditions which have a significant effect on your studies.
+These can include: a visual or hearing impairment, specific learning difficulties (e.g. dyslexia), Autism Spectrum Disorders (e.g. Asperger’s syndrome), concentration disorders (e.g. ADD/ADHD), medical conditions (e.g. epilepsy, Crohn’s disease etc.), mental health difficulties (e.g. depression) or any other diagnosed conditions which might have a significant effect on your studies.

 TU/e wants to help you to be successful in your studies by granting you provisions and organizing courses to support you in your studies.